If you don’t find the answer you are looking for in the FAQs, you can contact us in a few different ways:

 Email (immigrant visa inquiries only): Public Inquiry Form

 (Note: the NVC is unable to respond to nonimmigrant visa inquiries by email or fax.
 Please see our Contact Us page for contact information.)
-As of 24-JUN-2019, we are responding to emails received on 22-MAY-2019.
+As of 8-JUL-2019, we are responding to emails received on 16-JUN-2019.
 We will update this information every week.
 We ask that you make a subsequent inquiry only if you do not receive a response to your email within our published timeframe above.
 Duplicate inquiries slow our ability to respond to you in a timely manner.

 Phone (for immigrant visa inquiries only):